 Admiralty records show Belcher to have been a sadistic man, earning his nickname “Hell Afloat” many times over, because he made every ship he commanded a living hell.
 The diametric opposite was, by contrast, Henry Kellett, who was kind and respected.
 He made his men feel integral members of a team, showing them he trusted their judgement and experience.
 His steady and extremely competent second in command (on steam tender HMS Intrepid) was Lieutenant Commander Leopold McClintock.

-Originally meant to search the eastern reaches of the Canadian Arctic together, the Belcher Expedition split to incorporate searching for, and resupplying if necessary, the Enterprise and Investigator.
-(Neither had been heard from since entering the Arctic from the west in 1850.)
+Originally meant to search the eastern reaches of the Canadian Arctic together, the Belcher Expedition split to incorporate searching for, and resupplying if necessary, the Enterprise (Collinson) and Investigator (McClure) Neither ship had been heard from since entering the Arctic from the west in 1850.

 The North Star stayed at Beechey Island and the rest of the squadron split in two: Assistance and Pioneer traveled north up the Wellington Channel under Belcher’s command.
 Kellett took Resolute and Intrepid west, to make for Winter Harbour, Melville Island, where Parry had camped in 1822.
 But Resolute and Intrepid, although able to get close, couldn’t quite make it into Winter Harbour, so they stopped at Dealy Island.